After starting the installation, I receive the following error message:

 This error message can occur if one of the following conditions is true:

-- The Windows TEMP and/or TMP variables point to a folder with non-ASCII characters
+- The path to the Windows TEMP directory, the TEMP directory itself, or TMP variables point to a folder with non-ASCII characters

-- The folder containing the installer has non-ASCII characters
+- The path to the directory containing the installer or the directory itself has non-ASCII characters

 - There is a problem with the installation files (corrupt DVD or incomplete downloads)

-As a workaround for this issue, make sure you are installing MATLAB into a folder with ASCII characters only.
-If the destination folder is correct, see below for additional troubleshooting:
+As a first troubleshooting step for this issue, verify the folder containing the installer only contains ASCII characters and place it on the root of your C drive.
+If the installer launches then verify that you are installing MATLAB into a folder with ASCII characters only.
+If you are still experiencing issues, see below for additional troubleshooting:

 1) Check the Windows TEMP and TMP variables

 To confirm the path for TEMP and TMP under Windows XP/2000:

 1. Right click on My Computer and choose Properties